httpwg/wg-materials/interim.md

 Roberto: rule we execute is send highest pri available thing so don't starve low pri thing waiting to get/generate high pri thing.

-Belshe: we found same prioritisation approach in browser wasn't optimal for all sites.
+Mike: we found same prioritisation approach in browser wasn't optimal for all sites.
 Room for research here.

-Belshe: what is use case for strict ordering and why can't be accomplished at app layer?
+Mike: what is use case for strict ordering and why can't be accomplished at app layer?

 Roberto: obvious uses cases for priority e.g. switching between tabs

 Mark: 3 things - bits for pri, ??? prioritisation, strict priorities

-Belshe: 3 unique features - priorities, chains, groups
+Mike: 3 unique features - priorities, chains, groups

 Jeff: if can reorder pri can the dependencies graphs/groups/etc be implemented in browser layer by telling the protocol layer "re prioritise this stream"

 Roberto: we discussed that and the implementation gets complex

-Belshe: tradeoff of complexity, simple approach - 8 priorities.
+Mike: tradeoff of complexity, simple approach - 8 priorities.
 2 things thinking of adding - dependencies & groups.

-Will - one approach is get rid of priorities and just have groups of dependencies
+Will: one approach is get rid of priorities and just have groups of dependencies

-Hasan - a weighted set of ordered dependencies
+Hasan: a weighted set of ordered dependencies

-Belshe: what is use case that needs dependencies
+Mike: what is use case that needs dependencies

 Roberto: ???